Construction and Engineering Forces

 The Construction and Engineering Forces (барилга-инженерийн цэрэг), also known as the Corps of Engineers, is a combat engineer branch of the Mongolian Armed Forces that specializes in military construction and civil works.
-They also construct defensive positions, serve as military engineering, sappers, and detect mines.
+They also construct defensive positions, serve as military engineers, sappers, and detect mines.
 They have played a leading role in Armed Forces peacekeeping missions and have successfully participated in UN peacekeeping operations and joint international training exercises.

 History

 Imperial era

 The origin and development of the engineering army dates back to the era of the Mongol Empire.
 Engineers in the Mongol Army utilized unconventional techniques to win battles against enemies.
 Genghis Khan frequently utilized Chinese and Muslim engineers during the Khwarezmian campaign and the Sieges of Fancheng and Xiangyang.

 Communist era

 At the end of 1927, the 1st Cavalry Corps was entrenched as the main fighting force of the Mongolian People's Revolutionary Party, and in 1928, the first “Breakdown and Repair Sapper Branch” was established.
 This was the first construction army to be established in the Mongolian People's Republic.
 In 1947, the Military Construction Command was established, with more than 10 units.
 At its peak, there were 23 military construction units, totaling around 20,000 soldiers and 56,000 officers.
 Beginning in 1963, large-scale construction work operated as a military affair under the responsibility of the Mongolian People's Army.
 On January 8, 1964, the Council of Ministers established the General Construction Military Agency under the Ministry of People's Military Affairs.
 A large number of construction military units were established over the course of the decades that followed.
 Prior to the 1990s, military construction units contributed 70-80 percent of the country's construction.
 Five construction units were involved in the construction of Erdenet, which was established in 1974.
 Construction units were also responsible for developing the cities of Choibalsan and Darkhan.
 Between 1970 and 1990, the construction army commissioned 300-500 facilities a year.